TheCaptain989/radarr-striptracks/README.md

 The source video can be any mkvtoolnix supported video format.
 The output is an MKV file with the same name.

+If you've configured the Radarr Recycle Bin path correctly, the original video will be moved here.
-**NOTE:** The original video file will be deleted/overwritten and permanently lost.
+**NOTE:** If you have *not* configured the Recycle Bin, the original video file will be deleted/overwritten and permanently lost.

 ### Syntax